What is cryotherapy?

 How many lesions can I treat with one cartridge?

 2 cartridge sizes are available: 8g with 100 seconds and 16g with 200 seconds of constant flow time.
-In the event of a 2mm deep lesion, treatment time will be 10 seconds.
-You will do 10 of those lesions out of an 8g cartridge.
+You can treat up to 12 lesions with 8g and treat up to 15 lesions with 16g.

 How permanent is the cure?